DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection: Abstract

 \section{Abstract}

-Though feature-alignment based Domain Adaptive Object Detection (DAOD) have achieved remarkable progress, they ignore the source bias issue, i.e. the aligned features are more favorable towards the source domain, leading to a sub-optimal adaptation.
-Furthermore, the presence of domain shift between the source and target domains exacerbates the problem of inconsistent classification and localization in general detection pipelines.
-To overcome these challenges, we propose a novel Distillation-based Unbiased Alignment (DUA) framework for DAOD, which can distill the source features towards a more balanced position via a pre-trained teacher model during the training process, alleviating the problem of source bias effectively.
-In addition, we design a Target-Relevant Object Localization Network (TROLN), which can mine target-related knowledge to produce two classification-free metrics (IoU and centerness).
-Accordingly, we implement a Domain-aware Consistency Enhancing (DCE) strategy that utilizes these two metrics to further refine classification confidences, achieving a harmonization between classification and localization in cross-domain scenarios.
+Though feature-alignment based Domain Adaptive Object Detection (DAOD) methods have achieved remarkable progress, they ignore the source bias issue, \textit{i.e.,} the detector tends to acquire more source-specific knowledge, impeding its generalization capabilities in the target domain.
+Furthermore, these methods face a more formidable challenge in achieving consistent classification and localization in the target domain compared to the source domain.
+To overcome these challenges, we propose a novel Distillation-based Source Debiasing (DSD) framework for DAOD, which can distill domain-agnostic knowledge from a pre-trained teacher model, improving the detector's performance on both domains.
+In addition, we design a Target-Relevant Object Localization Network (TROLN), which can mine target-related localization information from source and target-style mixed data.
+Accordingly, we present a Domain-aware Consistency Enhancing (DCE) strategy, in which these information are formulated into a new localization representation to further refine classification scores in the testing stage, achieving a harmonization between classification and localization.
 Extensive experiments have been conducted to manifest the effectiveness of this method, which consistently improves the strong baseline by large margins, outperforming existing alignment-based works.